 If you have the capability to pay off your debt, then this option is best.
 You will have to pay the total amount due in the notice given to you.
 This includes the amount owed, penalties, and interests for late payment.
 The FTB will record a certificate of release within 40 days after they receive your payment.
 FTB Web Pay is the easiest way to make a payment.

-Payment Plan: Can result in a lien, but they won’t take anything
+Payment Plan: This can result in a lien, but they won’t take anything

 If you cannot make your payment in full, you can arrange a Payment Plan with the FTB.
 This installment agreement will allow you to make monthly payments over a specific period.
 You need to submit a request form and the FTB will determine if you are eligible for a payment plan.
 They can still record a lien on your property to secure the debt until it has been fully paid.